 - Schedule

 The push notification is sent at a specified time with no visitor behavior required.
-To enable schedule push notifications, speak to your Customer Success Manager. - Abandoned Cart View
+To enable schedule push notifications, speak to your Technical Account Manager. - Abandoned Cart View (e-commerce only)

-A user who has added items to the shopping cart without completing a purchase will receive a push notification including items in the cart and a call to action to complete the purchase. - Abandoned Product View
+A user who adds items to the shopping cart without completing a purchase will receive a push notification that includes the items in the cart and a call to action to complete the purchase. - Abandoned Product View

-A user who has viewed a product in the last session without completing a purchase will receive a push notification with recently viewed items and a call to action to complete the purchase. - Abandoned category view
+A user who viewed a product in the last session without completing a purchase will receive a push notification with recently viewed items and a call to action to complete the purchase. - Abandoned Application View (Financial Institutions only)

 A user who triggers any event you specify will receive a push notification that you define.